saltstack/salt/doc/topics/tutorials/starting_states.rst

 Understanding the Render System
 ===============================

-Since the SLS data is simply that (data), it does not need to be represented with YAML.
+Since SLS data is simply that (data), it does not need to be represented with YAML.
 Salt defaults to YAML because it is very straightforward and easy to learn and use.
 But the SLS files can be rendered from almost any imaginable medium, so long as a renderer module is provided.